 The interception is an example of the diligent work CBP agriculture specialists do on a daily basis and which is crucial in preventing foreign pests from becoming established in the US.
 Pests that are not known to occur in the U.S. may be detrimental to the Nation’s agriculture industry.
 Cercopidae sp, are xylem-feeding insects also known as spittlebugs or frog hoppers.
 They are extremely efficient at jumping, and feed on a variety of plants.
 This genus in particular is known to attack pine trees and causes a disease called “pine decline.”
 This shipment was refused entry and returned to Mexico.
 CBP agriculture specialists continue to fulfill CBP’s agriculture mission by excluding harmful pests and diseases from becoming established in the US.

-More information regarding CBP’s agriculture inspection mission may be found at this link and this link as well.
+More information regarding CBP’s agriculture inspection mission may be found on the Protecting Agriculture page and in the CBP Agriculture Specialists Inspect Imported Flowers video.

 Follow the Director of CBP’s Laredo Field Office on Twitter at @DFOLaredo and also U.S. Customs and Border Protection at @CBPSouthTexas for breaking news, current events, human interest stories and photos.